ann82/wdai-ai-slackbot/README.md

-# WDAI Slack LLM Bot
+# Talk to an LLM in Slack (Slackbot template from WDAI)

 A Slack bot that uses OpenAI's GPT-4o model to respond to messages, analyze images, process CSV data, and extract information from PDFs.
-Created for the purposes of enabling more AI experiments in-channel for Module 1 learners (#genai-projects-module1)
+Originally created for the purposes of enabling more AI experiments in-channel for our Women Defining AI micro-learning program participants, this repo is a templatized version of our Slackbot implementation that is open so that others can build their own AI Slackbot

 ## Features
+This template relies on OpenAI APIs for LLM capabiltiies, but you can continue to expand on these capabilities by integrating other LLM and providers for various features.
 - **AI-Powered Conversations**: Responds to messages using OpenAI's GPT-4o model
 - **Conversation Memory**: Maintains context by tracking conversation history in threads
 - **Multi-Modal Capabilities**: